StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4B_SettingUpGithubPrivate/readme.md

 })
 ```

-After Updating your electron.js file everything should be set up and ready to go.
+After Updating our electron.js file everything should be set up and ready to go.

+AutoUpdater.logging is not enabled by default, this code will output a log file in the folder our app is installed in.
+This is great to check if our app is actually loading.

+Now whenever we push to master travis will compile our project and upload it to our S3 Bucket.

+# FAQ

+Q. I am getting a 403 error in my log file when my app goes to update.

+A. This will be caused by incorrect settings in your S3 bucket, verify all settings are correct.

+Q. I am getting an error in travis when the scripts are trying to upload to my S3 bucket.

+A. This error is caused by credential mismatch.
+Verify the environmental variable are set correctly.
+Then verify your S3 bucket policies reflect the Write user you created.